How Much Do Food Trucks Make? Revenue & Profit Guide for 2026

 • $40,000 in monthly sales × 4% margin = $1,600 CAD profit

-Testing add-on services, such as pre-order pick-up, small-batch catering, or private events, can help you increase margins above the industry average.
+Testing add-on services, such as pre-order pickup, small-batch catering, or private events, can help increase margins above the industry average.

 5. Owner’s Compensation

-Once you’ve covered all expenses and set aside funds for growth, you can pay yourself.
+Once you’ve covered expenses and set aside funds for growth, you can begin paying yourself from the business.

-Nationally, food-truck owners earn $24,000–$153,000 CAD per year, typically keeping personal draws below 50% of net profit to fund future upgrades and marketing.
-For instance:
+Across Canada, food truck owners typically earn $24,000–$153,000 CAD annually.
+Many operators keep personal draws below 50% of net profit to support marketing and equipment upgrades.

 6. Forecasting & Break-Even Timeline